northbrooklynangels/northbrooklynangels.github.io/content/faq/index.md

 ## Do you offer any other services?

-Our Angel Babies project is a big volunteer driven giveaway event meant for local, new and expectant families in need of resources.
-You can get involved by volunteering, donating, hosting a drive or dropping off donations.
+Yes, in addition to our mobile soup kitchen program, we run two volunteer-driven family support programs:

-[We have more information here](/angel-babies), and our [bi-weekly newsletter](https://dashboard.mailerlite.com/forms/1417392/151682569097709080/share) will give you timely information regarding Angel Babies events.
+[**Little Angels**](/little-angels) provides gently used essential infant and toddler gear—including strollers, car seats, high chairs, cribs, and clothing—to North Brooklyn households who are expectant and/or have children up to the age of 4 and live in zip codes 11222, 11211, 11249, or 11206.
+Families can request specific items through our online form, and we coordinate pickup or delivery.
+We accept gently used gear donations and always need volunteers to help with intake, sorting, and distribution.

-Little Angels is our year-round program helping North Brooklyn families with young children!
-We're actively serving families and have lots of volunteer opportunities available.
-[Learn more about Little Angels and how to get involved here.](/angel-babies)
+[**Angel Babies**](/angel-babies) is our volunteer-driven community giveaway event for local new and expectant families in need of resources, held twice a year in the spring and late fall.
+You can get involved by volunteering, donating, hosting a drive, or dropping off donations.
+More information is available [here](/angel-babies), and our bi-weekly newsletter provides timely updates about upcoming Angel Babies events.

 ---